Why choose Paris for a Pre-Wedding shoot?

 What are your tips for a successful Paris Pre-Wedding shoot?

 We can be really flexible in Paris except when it comes to visiting the Louvre and the Eiffel Tower.
-We nearly always hit those locations at exactly the same time each shoot, simply because those are the optimum times.
+We nearly always hit those locations at exactly the same time each shoot, simply because those are the optimum times for photography.
 So we plan our lock-outs and let everything else be a bit free-form around that.
 I’d also advise you to make sure you book a photographer who knows where he’s going, has the ability to adapt and knows the little intricate things you can do in Paris.
 A French speaker is very useful.
 As my French is a bit schoolboy, I nearly always work with a French-speaking assistant.
-The other thing is that a lot of couples come over with an Asian
+The other thing is that a lot of couples come over with

 Can I combine Paris with another location?